 Topping and Tailing Ripped Beats - Truncating and Normalising

 How to top and tail drum sounds extracted from a beat.
+Topping and Tailing refers to truncating and normalising audio along with fade ins and outs.

 Before you start to layer drum sounds or slice and dice drum beats there a few steps you need to take to ensure all the samples are at the same volume and have all dead spaces removed before and after the sample.
 This is an Old School technique called ‘topping and tailing’.
 Topping refers to normalising the audio to a specified ceiling value (usually at just below 0 dB) and tailing refers to the removal of dead space and the application of fade outs if required.